alexandersg2/adapter_pattern/README.md

 It allows you to create a middle-layer "adapter" class that acts as a translator between your code and a class with an incompatible interface.

 Use the Adapter class when you want to use an existing, unmodifiable class, but its interface isn’t compatible with the rest of your code.
+It's often useful when working with 3rd-party libraries.

 ### Pros:
 - Single Responsibility Principle - You can separate the interface or data conversion code from the primary business logic of the program.